 What Will You Study

-During your fourth year you will take four masters-level modules from the wide range on offer such as Crop Protection, Environmental Toxicology and Pollution Microbiology.
-You will also undertake a dissertation and a ten-week placement with a graduate employer.
-This placement will enable you to apply your ecological knowledge and gain critical employment skills during your final year of study.
+In your fourth year, you will take four Masters-level modules from the wide range on offer such as Environmental Toxicology and Wildlife Monitoring Techniques.
+You will also undertake a dissertation and a ten-week placement with a graduate employer as part of your professional experience.